handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

-## Control rows sorting programmatically
+## Control sorting programmatically

-To control rows sorting at Handsontable's runtime, use Handsontable's API methods.
+Control rows sorting at runtime by using Handsontable's API.

 ::: only-for react

-Read the [Instance methods](@/guides/getting-started/react-methods.md) guide first.
+To learn how to access the API methods, read the [Instance methods](@/guides/getting-started/react-methods.md) guide.

 :::